GameClay/FlightlessManicotti/README.markdown

 FlightlessManicotti uses [Doxygen](http://www.doxygen.org/) to generate documentation.

 ### lua2dox
 FlightlessManicotti includes a slightly-modified version of the [doxygen-lua](http://github.com/alecchen/doxygen-lua) project.
-The modifications are based on alecchen/doxygen-lua@a7b2809425bb08174c154b83018194284f189bf7.
+The modifications are based on revision alecchen/doxygen-lua@a7b2809425bb08174c154b83018194284f189bf7.

 This is included with FlightlessManicotti and is located at `tools/doxygen-lua`